Barry "The Reazar" Richards

-Barry Richards (born November 23, 1946) is an American radio/television personality, concert promoter and music producer from Washington, D.C.
+Barry "The Reazar" Richards (November 23, 1942 – August 15, 2026) was an American radio and television personality, concert promoter and music producer from Washington, D.C.
 He made an impact during the late 1960s to early 1970s by introducing progressive rock to radio on the East coast.

-Personal life
+Background

-Richards was born in Washington, D.C., on November 23.
-He lives in Beverly Hills with his wife Debra and has three sons: Stevie "Rocker" Richards (Deceased), Gary Richards (music executive) and Paul Richards.
-Gary married Anne Varnishung and has 2 children (Riley and Stevie).
-Paul Richards married Sivan Ayla Vardi and has two children (Capri and Walker).
+Richards was born in Washington, D.C. on November 23, 1942.
+He lived in Beverly Hills with his wife, Debra, and had three sons: Stevie "Rocker" Richards (deceased), Gary Richards (music executive) and Paul Richards.

+Richards died on August 15, 2026, at the age of 83.

 Career

 On air

-Barry first made it on the radio thanks to Don Dillard by reading on-air dedications on WDON Washington, D.C.
-He carried records to Don's record-hops where he played the records while Don MC'd. e also danced on The Milt Grant Show and convinced the artists who appeared on the TV show to do Don's record hops.
+Richards first made it on the radio thanks to Don Dillard by reading on-air dedications on WDON Washington, D.C.
+He carried records to Don's record-hops where he played the records while Don MC'd.
+He also danced on The Milt Grant Show and convinced the artists who appeared on the TV show to do Don's record hops.
 He stayed at WDON while he was at school, until the station went Country/Western.

 By 1965 he found opportunities in radio stations such as: